 If you are unsatisfied with the findings of the Student Ombud, you are also entitled by law to lodge a complaint to the NSW Ombudsman (opens an external site).
 There is no cost for this service.

 International students can also lodge a complaint with the Commonwealth Ombudsman (opens an external site).

 Further information and advice

-The UTS Students’ Association is an organisation run by students, for students and is independent of the university.
-They employ professional advocacy officers who give free advice and assistance to students on a confidential basis.
+The UTS Students’ Association is an independent organisation run by students, for students.
+They employ professional advocacy officers who give free confidential advice and assistance to students.